dana-zbbg/Scattering_Poles_Reconstruction/README.md

 ### MatrixF.m :
 	-return the matrix of the Fourier transform of the interior scattering operator
- 	for a Dirichlet boundary condition by solving the interior problem.
+ 	for a Dirichlet boundary condition by solving the interior problem
         -We use Single Layer Potential and finite elements to find the solution to each
 	interior problem
         -(uses from Gypsilab : femGreenKernel, integral, mesh tools)